tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 Hybrid signature schemes should not be used for artifact signing (e.g., software packages), since the loss of SUF makes them unsuitable for long-term non-repudiation.
-In security protocols (e.g., TLS, IKEv2), hybrid signature schemes MAY continue to function for a limited time after a CRQC is realized, since they still provide impersonation resistance as long as one component algorithm remains secure.
+In security protocols (e.g., TLS, IKEv2), hybrid signature schemes may continue to function for a limited time after a CRQC is realized, since they still provide impersonation resistance as long as one component algorithm remains secure.
 This situation does not constitute a zero-day vulnerability requiring an